an-rahulpandey/cordova-plugin-dbcopy/README.md

 ###Methods

-Currently there is only one method which is to copy the db in documents directory.
+Currently there are two methods supported by the plugin.

+1.**Copy** - This Method allows you the copy the database from the asset directory(for Android) or Resource directory (for iOS).

 ````
 window.plugins.sqlDB.copy(dbname,success,error);
 ````
 Here -